Edit Blog Post

 Task number two for the week was that Carly and I decided it was time to investigate what exactly we would have to do to get internet.
-Our resident director, Teresa, sends out a lot of e-mails and usually late at night after the cafés close since she is a student too, and it’s possible that Carly and I may have missed one or two meetings because of this.
+Our resident director, Teresa, sends out a lot of e-mails and usually late at night after the cafes close since she is a student too and it’s possible that Carly and I may have missed one or two meetings because of this.
 She strongly suggested

 we look into the whole Wi-Fi thing.

-We had been really hesitant though because the family has kind of hit some trouble financially.
+We had been really hesitant because the family has kind of hit some trouble financially.
 Pepa’s store isn’t doing very well.
 Actually, the store is for sale.
-Pepa and her sister Mari used to run the store together, however about a month or so ago Mari left the store because it wasn’t doing very well, and she recently got married and doesn’t need to work anymore, leaving Pepa
+Pepa and her sister Mari used to run the store together, however about a month or so ago Mari left the store because it wasn’t doing very well, and she recently got married and doesn’t need to work anymore, leaving Pepa alone.
+Right

 Selu explained that el paro is like welfare, or more social security, I guess.
-When you have a job you pay money to the government, say 1000euros a month, when you become unemployed the government helps support you with the same money you have been giving, but only with a portion of it so about 400euros a month.
+When you have a job you pay money to the government, say 1000 euros a month, when you become unemployed the government helps support you with the same money you have been giving, but only with a portion of it so about 400 euros a month.
 However, now Spain is trying to pass a new law that persons who receive el paro will also have to work a job.
 So, theoretically, a person could be working in a factory, get laid off, and receive el paro, but the government could place them back in the same factory working the same job, only they are only receiving a portion of what they earned before and it is no cost to the owners of the factory.
 On the surface it seems wildly unfair, but Carly pointed out

 He is my favorite of all our pets...he's currently sitting in Coco's (the chihuahua) bed.